- About SCL

-We strive to ensure that all visitors can enjoy library resources, services, and programs.
-Below you will find accessibility resources and services offered by Scott County Library.
+Scott County Library strives to ensure that all visitors can enjoy library resources, services, and programs.
+Below you will find a list of accessibility resources and opportunities available at the library.
+Not seeing what you need?
+We encourage all visitors to contact their SCL branch to inquire further.

 We often purchase titles in multiple formats for readers to enjoy.
 If you need something in a format we don't carry, contact us and we'll help you find the format you need.